 You have two ways to get to Apo Island from Siquijor:

-2. The shortest way to get to Apo is on an excursion from Siquijor.
-The trip takes 90 minutes (one way) and you’ll spend a few hours on the island snorkelling.
-The organisation is handled by the Coco Groove hotel and the Island Vibes Explorers dive centre.
+2. The easiest and quickest way to get to Apo is by joining a tour from Siquijor.
+The trip takes 90 minutes (one way) and you’ll spend a few hours on the island snorkeling.
+Trips are organised by Coco Grove hotel and the Island Vibes Explorers dive centre.
 They usually depart when they have a minimum group of travellers, normally 15 people.
-It costs ₱2,750 per person (₱1,525 for children) including food, fees and snorkelling equipment.
+It costs ₱2,750 per person (₱1,525 for children) including food, fees and snorkeling equipment.
 If you want to dive, you’ll have to pay ₱4,700/₱6,350 for 1/2 dives.
-Island Vibes charges ₱2,450(₱1,500 for under 12s) for snorkelling and ₱4,300/₱5,900 for 1/2 dives.
+Island Vibes charges ₱2,450 (₱1,500 for under-12s) for snorkeling and ₱4,300/₱5,900 for 1/2 dives.

 dive in Siquijor

-13. Where to see the sunset in Siquijor
+13. Best sunset spots in Siquijor

 Where to see the sunset in Siquijor?
 You have many options, but basically they’re divided into two types.

-1. From the heights: Siquijor is a mountainous island and access to heights is super quick from the coast of San Juan.
-That’s why little cafés/restaurants have sprung up that are easily accessible from which you’ll get a fabulous panorama of the island and also watch the sunset.
-In this sense, the one with the best views is Bucafe(photo on the left), which is also the most popular and photogenic, as it has a net you can lie on.
+1. From the heights: Siquijor is a mountainous island and it’s very quick to get up into the hills from the coast of San Juan.
+That’s why several little cafés and restaurants have sprung up there, all easy to reach and with fabulous views over the island as well as a great sunset.
+In this sense, the one with the best views is Bucafe (photo on the left), which is also the most popular and photogenic, thanks to the net you can lie on.
 The best thing is to arrive about 45 minutes before sunset to get a spot.
 They serve cocktails, shakes/juices and beers, in addition to food.
-Another cool place is the bar of Jungle KingDomes (photo on the right).
+Another great place is the bar of Jungle KingDomes (photo on the right).
 It’s smaller and lower, so the vegetation blocks the view of the sunset, although you will see the sky change colours.

 Sunset at Siquijor